dasanupam04/Customer-shopping-behaviour-analysis-Python-SQL-PowerBI/README.md

 1. Purchase amounts and review scores were examined for extreme values.

 2. Irregularities caused by data entry issues were handled appropriately.

+🛠️ Feature Engineering

+To expand the analytical value of the dataset, new features were created.